What Is a Tummy Tuck?

 - Women who have had one or more pregnancies that have stretched their abdominal wall muscles and skin beyond the point where they can return to normal, even with diet and exercise.

-- Men and woman who have undergone massive weight loss, which has resulted in deflation of the skin of the trunk and extremities.
+- Men and women who have undergone massive weight loss, which has resulted in deflation of the skin of the trunk and extremities.
 Large areas of excess skin can result around the trunk, abdomen, thighs, and arms.

 How Is the Tummy Tuck Procedure Performed?